diaaanek/astrodom/README.md

 # Astrodom Front-end
 In this repository, you will find the frontend for this project built with Javascript.
-The Rails backend is located:[here](https://github.com/harlangtv/astromdom_backend)
+The Rails backend is located: [here](https://github.com/harlangtv/astromdom_backend)

 ![Astrodom-Demo](https://github.com/diaaanek/astrodom_frontend/blob/master/assets/astro.png?raw=true)